Volleyball Drills

 Hitting and Approach Drills

 Hitting is what most players come to volleyball for, and it rewards a structured approach more than any other skill.
 Random swings build random habits.
 Start with footwork without a ball, layer in a coach-set toss, then progress to set-from-a-passer reps and finally hitter-vs-block.
 The drills below cover the full progression.
+The back-row attack pairs naturally with our 6-2 volleyball rotation guide because the back-row attack is a defining feature of the 6-2 system.

 Approach Footwork (No Ball)